In a key position on Grand Canal Square, Dublin city’s most striking modern hotel opened in 2013.

 The bar and lounge area forms one end of the large open plan ground floor, with an adjacent outdoor covered terrace fronting the plaza and canal bridge.

-At the opposite end, attentive and friendly staff preside over the spacious brasserie, where a compact but well-judged à la carte menu features produce like Skeaghnore duck, John Stone's Longford dry-aged beef and Cashel Blue cheese.
-A pre-theatre menu represents good value and evening food is also served in the bar area.
+At the opposite end, attentive and friendly staff preside over the spacious brasserie, where Head Chef Gareth Mullins offers a compact but well-judged à la carte menu featuring produce like Skeaghnore duck, John Stone's Longford dry-aged beef and Cashel Blue cheese.
+A pre-theatre menu represents good value and evening food is also served in the bar area, which is a popular lunchtime meeting place; the bar menu offers a balance of crowd pleasers like caesar salad and fish & chips and more innovative dishes - a house speciality is a 4-piece bento box meal served as a healthy option.

 An impressive Spa & Wellness centre offering a gym and treatment rooms - and, very unusually for a city hotel, a 23 metre infinity pool - is available for the use of resident guests and open for private membership.

-Its position at the heart of Dublin's south docks renewal area and beside the city's newest theatre is very appealing, making The Marker a welcome addition to the choice of interesting places to stay in the capital.
+Its position at the heart of Dublin's south docks renewal area and beside the city's newest theatre is very appealing, making The Marker a welcome addition to the choice of interesting places to stay in the capital - and the rooftop lounge (which is a sought after wedding venue) offers a stunning view across the canal basin and city to the Wicklow Hills beyond.